angcastillo1897/ExpenseTrackerApi/README.md

    Predict monthly expenses based on trends
    Suggest savings tips or budget adjustments

-10. Bank/Email/Notification Integration
+10. Bank/Email/Notification Integration (TO DO)

     Automatically fetch transactions from SMS, email (like BBVA or Yape), or bank APIs OCR for receipt scanning

-11. Voice Input or Speech-to-Text
+11. Voice Input or Speech-to-Text (TO DO)

     "Hey app, I spent 20 on groceries today" → Adds expense automatically

-12. Shared Wallets or Family Mode
+12. Shared Wallets or Family Mode (TO DO)

     Allow shared access to a wallet (e.g., for couples or roommates) Assign roles (viewer, editor)